billodiallo/billodiallo-lifestyle_articles/README.md

   </p>

  -  Users can create categories and football game of their choice :
- - create football article and give title, description and a photo about it and other users can vote for the movies they like.
+ - create football article and give title, description and a photo about it and other users can vote for the football article they like.

 ## Built With